 Sounds simple enough, but how much bandwidth does your district truly need?
 Each district is unique and no one bandwidth number will meet everyone’s learning requirements across the board.

 For our purposes here, we can think of bandwidth as the amount of data that can be delivered to each student.
-For example, today, students need a minimum of 100 kbps of Internet bandwidth—by 2018, that will increase to 1 Mbps per student.
+For example, today, students need a minimum of 100 kbps of Internet bandwidth—the FCC has anticipated that by 2018, 1 Mbps per student will be the minimum recommended bandwidth for digital learning.

 Your upgrade plan should include an estimate of your bandwidth needs for two to three years, as well as options for increasing bandwidth within that timeframe, if necessary.
 It is important to keep in mind that according to our network experts, the demand for bandwidth is growing at approximately 50% every year.